blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide_2e.md

 53. Animate object: You cause up to 5 small objects to grow little arms and legs and do your bidding for the next hour.
 54. Fuse: You combine two items, creating a new item in the process.
 55. Life sense: You can detect living things within 100ft as purple auras visible through cover for the next hour.
-56. Cure illness: You touch a creature and remove one illness or affliction.
+56. Cure illness: You touch a creature and remove one illness or affliction, instead healing 5HP if they have no illness.
 57. Lightning strike: If sky is visible, target makes CON save to halve 2d8 damage.
 58. Plague: Choose a plague, which forms around a 1 mile radius: blood, frogs, lice, flies, boils, hail, locusts, darkness.
 59. Muscles: Touch one creature and they ripple with musculature, having a 20 STR score and adding their STR mod to melee attacks for the next hour.